Since 1926

 After 25 years of devoted service, the Ficocelli Brothers resigned.

-The Youngstown Symphony Society was reorganized in the 1950-1951 season.
-Mr. John Krueger, a 29-year-old composer, and conductor, was hired in 1951.
-The name of the orchestra was changed to “The Youngstown Philharmonic Orchestra.”
-Growth under Mr. Krueger included the Youngstown Philharmonic Chorus and the Junior Orchestra.
+The Youngstown Symphony Society was reorganized during the 1950-1951 season, with Mr. John Krueger, a 29 year old composer and conductor, being hired in 1951.
+The name of the orchestra was changed to “The Youngstown Philharmonic Orchestra” during that time as well.
+Under Mr. Krueger, the growth of the organization included the addition of the Youngstown Philharmonic Chorus and the Junior Orchestra.

-After fifteen years, John Krueger resigned.
-Franz Bibo was selected to be the new conductor.
-The orchestra’s name was changed to “The Youngstown Symphony Orchestra.”
-During his tenure, Maestro Bibo began a very successful series of fully-staged, locally-produced operas.
-Maestro Bibo was the conductor of the orchestra for twelve seasons.
+After fifteen years in the position, John Krueger resigned and Franz Bibo was selected as the new conductor.
+The orchestra’s name was once again changed, this time to “The Youngstown Symphony Orchestra”.
+During Maestro Bibo’s 12-season tenure, a successful series of fully-staged, locally-produced operas were performed.

 Powers Auditorium

-The Warner Theatre, built by Harry, Jack, and Albert Warner as a memorial to their late brother Sam, opened in 1931.
-The theatre flourished until the early 50s, but by 1968 the declining movie business forced its closing.
-The theatre was scheduled to be demolished on September 21, 1968, the dismantling of fixtures, art objects, and other priceless pieces began.
+The Warner Theatre, built by Harry, Jack, and Albert Warner as a memorial to their late brother, Sam, held its opening in the year 1931.
+The theatre flourished through the 40s and early 50s, but by 1968 had closed its doors due to the declining movie theatre business.
+With the building vacant, the demolition of the theatre was set for September 21, 1968, and the dismantling of fixtures, art objects, and other priceless pieces had begun.
 The Youngstown Symphony Society had attempted to purchase the building, but sufficient funds were not forthcoming.
-On September 19, 1968, an anonymous donor guaranteed $250,000 to the Society to acquire the theatre.
-Shortly after the transfer of the title, it was announced that the benefactors were Mr. and Mrs. Edward W. Powers.
-Plans began for an intensive campaign to get public support for the renovation.
+However, on September 19, 1968, three days before demolition, an anonymous donor guaranteed $250,000.00 to the Society to acquire the theatre as the Symphony’s home.
+Shortly after the transfer of the title, it was announced Mr. and Mrs. Edward W. Powers were the anonymous benefactors.
+Plans were put in place for an intensive campaign to gain public support for the renovation of the theater.

-On September 20, 1969, the Symphony Center/Edward W. Powers Auditorium opened with a gala performance of “Die Fledermaus,” conducted by Maestro Franz Bibo.
+On September 20, 1969, the grand unveiling of Edward W. Powers Auditorium was made with a gala performance by The Youngstown Symphony Orchestra of “Die Fledermaus”, conducted by Maestro Franz Bibo.

 Our Mission